American Currents

 • Due to the current river stage and operating conditions, ACBL has implemented draft restrictions listed below.

-• Loading drafts were reduced to 5% NBD Gulf to Cairo.
+• Loading drafts are not currently reduced NBD Gulf to Cairo.

 • Normal Water Stages: